aldryn/aldryn-wordpress-import/README.md

 Usage
 =====

-* Export XML file from WordPress (Only posts, Admin→Tools→Export)
+* Pick wordpress instalation and create XML file with posts (Admin→Tools→Export)
-* Enable addon
+* Go to /admin on aldryn site and choose Wordpress Import from menu
+* Create new wordpress import and upload xml file
+* Open this import in django admin
-* Click 'Perform import' in admin panel and wait for results
+* Click 'Perform import' button in top-right corner
+* When import is done you should receive js alert 'Done'
+* Page will refresh and logfile should be visible
+* Import may take a while, depending on number of posts to import
+* Request can be observed in Network tab in browser developer tools